Nishigandha-Pawar/Nishigandha-Pawar/README.md

 # 💫 About Me

 Hi there!
-I’m Nishigandha Pawar, an aspiring Data Scientist passionate about turning data into actionable insights.
+I’m Nishigandha Pawar, an aspiring Data Analyst passionate about turning data into actionable insights.
 My journey is driven by curiosity and a love for exploring patterns that help empower decision-making.

 ## 👩‍🎓 Education & Background